May 1, 2026 (updated May 6, 2026)

 So, what does that mean?

-If you own or manage a covered building of 35,000 SF or larger, your 2025 benchmarking data must be third-party verified before submission by June 1, 2026, and every 5 years thereafter.
+If you own or manage a covered building of 35,000 SF or larger, your 2025 benchmarking data must be third-party verified before submission by June 1, 2026 (as of May 5, deadline has been extended to June 30), and every 5 years thereafter.

 Key items to keep in mind.

 BEPS is more than a compliance exercise.
-It is an opportunity to understand building performance better and identify efficiency improvements.
+This is an opportunity to understand building performance better and identify efficiency improvements.

 We can help!
 If you are starting to think about your strategy or navigating both state and local requirements, contact Scott Walthour, Principal and Lead MEP Engineer, by email or at 410-730-2300.
 Our team is available and ready to help you.